fienvh/uit-documentatie/content/json-ld/latest/events/event-contact-point.md

 | email | array | emailaddress | user@example.com |
 | phone | array | phonenumber | 0123456789 |

+At the moment, there is no check to validate the request body when updating a contact point. `url`, `email` and `phone` can contain any string.

 ## Response

 If successful, this method returns a `200` response code and a commandId in the response body.